pds-data-dictionaries/PDS-Data-Dictionaries.github.io/_sources/development/ldd-create.rst.txt

 a.
 Go to ``Settings``

 b.
+Disable issues being created on this repo (they will be created in the PDS4 LDD Issue Repo).

+c.
 Add appropriate teams with access to repo
     * Go to ``Manage Access``
     * Click on ``Invite teams or people``
     * Add the LDD Steward with Admin access
     * Add the LDD CCB Team with Write access

-b.
+d.
 Set branches protections
     * Go to ``Branches``
     * Under **Branch protection rules**, click ``Add rule``
     * Enter **Branch name pattern:** ``master``